t2boudreau/Research-Project/README.md

+PROJECT: HOW DIFFERENT AI SOLVE CODING PROBLEMS

+- Our project holds significant importance as it shows the power of artificial intelligence to generate code, even for those with limited coding knowledge.
+Our goal is to impact individuals who have the same curiosity for simplifying everyday tasks and instead of boring, being an enjoyable experience.
+Trevor’s focus was developing a code that compares the prices of items across different supermarkets.
+On the other hand, I worked on a code that allows users to input grades, where the AI computes the average and assigns corresponding letter grades.

 ABSTRACT:

 Researching about how different AI programs solve equivalent coding problems, comparing the code, the AI functionality, efficiency, and how user-friendly they are.